August 2022 In the Mat-Su

 Did you know that there are five protective factors that substantially decrease the likelihood of child abuse and trauma?
 These protective factors became our shared language, our shared values, our community focus.

-Together we also learned about Adverse Childhood Experiences and explored how to educate our community on the prevention of child sexual abuse through Stewards of Children trainings.
+Together we also learned about Positive and Adverse Childhood Experiences and explored how to educate our community on the prevention of child sexual abuse.
 The greatest investors in carrying this vision for our community were ROCK Mat-Su and the Mat-Su Health Foundation.
 Their drive towards the health and well-being of individuals and families in our community has been outrageously generous, professionally executed, and well informed.
 Thank you.

 IN THE SHELTER OF HIS WINGS